 - Fact: All public WiFi can be compromised even with a password.

-Public WiFi must not be used for exchange of confidential information.
-Companies must invest in VPN for their employees.
+One should not use Public WiFi for the exchange of confidential information.
+Therefore, companies must invest in VPN for their employees.

 - Myth: BYOD (Bring Your Own Device) is secure for use at work.